-Group cycle classes provide a motivational workout in a group environment; however, although you can burn a lot of calories during these classes, ACE cautions that some might be too vigorous for the average beginner.
+Group cycle classes can be a great source of motivation, but although you can burn a ton of calories, ACE cautions that some might be too vigorous for the average beginner.
 If you're just starting out, cycle at a pace that feels comfortable to you rather than trying to keep up with the rest of the class.

 Exercise and Weight Loss

-Low-impact exercises, such as cycling and swimming, are exhaustive when performed vigorously, and they may not be appropriate for your current level of physical health.
+Low-impact exercises, such as cycling and swimming, are exhausting when performed vigorously, and they may not be appropriate for your current level of physical health.
 Keep it safe by easing into your new exercise plan until you build up your endurance.